fivetran/dbt_package_updater/README.md

 You can navigate to `open_pull_request()` and update "body" with your checklist.
 The list needs to be a one-liner or else the formatting gets thrown off.

 ## Features
-### Removing Files
+### Removing Files (source)
-To remove files, navigate to the main function and find the variable `        files_to_remove`.
+To remove files, navigate to the `main` function and find the variable `files_to_remove`.
 You can update this list with the files' file paths you would like to remove.
 The path starts from the root directory of the dbt project you are updating.
 For example, to remove your `integration_tests/requirements.txt` you would declare the `files_to_remove` variable like so:

 ```python
 files_to_remove = ['integration_tests/requirements.txt']
 ```

 ### Adding Files
 To add files, navigate to the main function and find the variable `files_to_add`.
 You can update this list with the files' file paths you would like to add.
 The path starts from the root directory of the dbt project you are updating.
 You will need to add the files into the `dbt_package_updater/docs` folder under the same structure as the dbt project you are updating.

 For example, if you want to add a new `requirements2.txt` file into your integration test directory on your dbt project you would:

 1. Create an `integration_tests` directory within the `docs` directory of this repo.
 2. Add the file `requirements2.txt` into `integration_tests`